aditi-jain-aj/Sales-Insights/README.md

 **Reports' Role:** Aligning financial planning with strategic objectives and instilling confidence in the organization's financial outlook.

-## Technical & Soft Skills:
+## Technical Skills:

-Proficient in ETL methodology (Extract, Transform, Load) Skillful in creating date tables using Power Query Capable of deriving fiscal months and quarters Establishing data model relationships with Power Pivot Adept at integrating supplementary data into existing data models Skilled in using DAX to create calculated columns
+1. Proficient in ETL methodology (Extract, Transform, Load)
+2. Skillful in creating date tables using Power Query
+3. Capable of deriving fiscal months and quarters
+4. Establishing data model relationships with Power Pivot
+5. Adept at integrating supplementary data into existing data models
+6. Skilled in using DAX to create calculated columns

 ## Soft Skills:
-Comprehensive understanding of Sales & Finance Reports.
+1. Comprehensive understanding of Sales & Finance Reports.
-Designing user-centric reports with empathy.
+2. Designing user-centric reports with empathy.
-Optimizing report generation through meticulous fine-tuning.
+3. Optimizing report generation through meticulous fine-tuning.
-Developing a systematic approach to creating report-building plans.
+4. Developing a systematic approach to creating report-building plans.
-Find the detailed project reports here.
+5. Find the detailed project reports here.

 Your thoughts and feedback are highly appreciated.
 Let's continue this data-driven journey together!